smithy545/aws-apps-scripts/README.md

 4. Use AWS.request with whatever AWS API request you need!
 Make sure the headers and parameters are correctly set up, though.
 This function only sets up the Host, X-Amz-Date, X-Amz-Target, and Authorization headers by default.

-Note: X-Amz-Target is not always necessary and (as far as I know) only used in POST requests and is set to the "action" parameter provided by default.
+Note: X-Amz-Target is (as far as I know) only used in POST requests and it is set to the "action" parameter provided by default.

 Command usage:
 ```